-The pie chart below shows the locations of the 41 hearings held.
-The table further below shows the number of hearings by location, by financial year.
+The pie charts below show the locations of the 25 hearings held and the numbers of days at each of those locations.
+For comparison, the table further below shows the number of hearings by location over the past financial years.

-Number of hearings by location
+Number of hearings held by location: